jenny-tru/davidjenny/src/pages/faqs.md

 We’re so glad you asked - but really, whatever you feel your happiest self in!
 Our dress code is formal attire for the wedding so ladies - warm autumn tones for dresses and gentlemen - suit and tie is reccommended.

+Please no red in morning and no white in evening!

 For the casual welcome dinner, you may have just had a travel day so anything slightly above casual would be perfect.

 _If you have any questions, fit pics or concerns - please reach out to Jenny or David._